dojoengine/book/src/tutorial/onchain-chess/3-legal.md

     }
 ```

-Then our original test_move function can be simply implemented as this.
+Then, our main `test_move` function will be simpler.

 ```rust,ignore
     #[test]